source-academy/general/instructor/github/README.md

 You may also leave the classroom as it is and create a new classroom organization, so that your learners would have access to their work.

 ## Removing learners and repositories
 If you intend to reuse the same classroom, it would be wise to remove all currently enrolled learners and their repositories.
-As this would mean that they would lose access to their work, you should advise them to save their work - either by forking or downloading their repositories before a deadline.
+As this would cause them to lose access to their work, you should advise them to save their work - either by forking or downloading their repositories - before a deadline.

 After the deadline is reached, you can remove all members by navigating to People, selecting all members and removing them from the organization. **Please take care to uncheck yourself so that you are not also removed.**